 Associate Professor, Department of Neurology

 Dr. Carlo Condello is an Assistant Professor of Neurology at the Institute for Neurodegenerative Diseases (IND).
 He leads a team of scientists that develop new animal models and optical imaging methods to study protein misfolding diseases, prion biology, and neuroinflammation in vivo.
-Dr. Condello received his PhD in neuroscience in 2011 from Northwestern University (Chicago, IL).
-His graduate work focused on understanding the kinetics and toxicity of β-amyloid deposition and the role of microglia in Alzheimer's disease (AD).
+Dr. Condello received his PhD in Neuroscience in 2011 from Northwestern University (Chicago, IL).
+His graduate work with Dr. Jaime Grutzendler focused on understanding the kinetics and toxicity of β-amyloid deposition and the role of microglia in Alzheimer's disease (AD).
 Following graduation, the lab moved to Yale University, where Dr. Condello completed a project related to his thesis as a postdoctoral fellow.
 In 2012, Dr. Condello joined the IND first as a postdoctoral fellow with Dr. Stanley Prusiner, then transitioned to a faculty member in 2015.